 c.
 Grouping of Funds – Description of the approach and rationale used to group separate account funds and subaccounts.

-6. General Account Assets – The following information regarding the general account asset assumptions used by the company in performing a principle-based valuation under VM-21:
+6. General Account Assets – The following information regarding the general account asset assumptions used by the company in performing a principle-based valuation under VM-21 or VM-22:

 a.
 Modeled Company Investment Strategy and Reinvestment Assumptions – Description of the modeled company investment strategy (before the comparison to the alternative investment strategy), including asset reinvestment and disinvestment assumptions, and documentation supporting the appropriateness of the modeled company investment strategy compared to the actual investment policy of the company.

 b.
-Alternative Investment Strategy – Documentation demonstrating compliance with VM-21 Section 4.D.4.b showing that the SR is the higher of that produced using the modeled company investment strategy and the alternative investment strategy.
+Alternative Investment Strategy – Documentation demonstrating compliance with VM-21 Section 4.D.4.b or VM-22 Section 4.D.3.b showing that the SR is the higher of that produced using the modeled company investment strategy and the alternative investment strategy.

 c.
 Grouping of Equity Investments – Description of the approach and rationale used to group general account equity investments.